eclipse-archived/ceylon-lang.org/documentation/1.2/tour/index.md

 Note that:

-- The option `--compile` specifies that the program should be compiled before execution.
+- The option `--compile=force` specifies that the program should be compiled before execution.
 - The option `--run hello` specifies the name, in this case, `hello`, of the function that should be executed.
 If this option is missing, the function name defaults to `run`.